 Becoming a professional delivery driver will require you to work potentially very long hours whilst transporting goods to and from manufacturing plants and retail locations.

 To become a heavy goods vehicle driver you must hold a full UK driving licence and be over the age of 18.
 If you have a full car license, you can take a HGV driving theory and practical test to start the process of becoming a qualified lorry driver.
-The full costs of obtaining the qualifications needed are estimated to be £250 to £300.
+The full costs of obtaining the required qualifications and medical form are estimated to be £250 to £300.

 Here's our advice to ensure the process of starting your new job is as smooth as possible.
 From your first day, to meeting your new team, here are the skills you'll need: